 Either way, you’ll see a few prompts.
 One prompt will let you know about problematic apps or services that might conflict with Windows 10.
 It’s up to you to address these issues.

-At some point, you may need to enter the product key emailed to you.
-Depending on your situation, it might not show up at all.
+You’ll have to enter the product key that Microsoft emailed to you, though some users have said they haven’t had to do this.
 However, in most cases, you’ll need to input the key if it’s not automatically pulled from your Windows 7 machine.

 Step 4: Wait while your PC upgrades, then check for driver conflicts

 Since you’ve put in the product key, you can wait for your PC to upgrade.
 You shouldn’t have to wait any more than an hour for Microsoft to complete an update, but the age of your PC and CPU rate are defining factors in upgrade duration.